strimzi/strimzi-ui/docs/Contribution.md

 ## Development Method

 All components in this repository should be developed using Test Driven Development or Behaviour Driven Development.
 This ensures that code is only being written that adds value to the end user.
-By following the TDD or BDD structure properly, it should make refactors safe to do and ensure that regressions can be avoided as much as possible.
+By following the TDD or BDD structure properly, it should make refactoring safe to do and ensure that regressions can be avoided as much as possible.
 For more details on writing tests in this repo [view our test documentation](./Test.md).

 ## Components should be functional